amachronic/echoplayer/README.md

 with support for many codecs, and a wide array of features.

 KiCAD 8.0 was used for the electrical design and PCB layout.
-The planned 3D-printable case will be designed using FreeCAD.
+The (unfinished) 3D-printable case is designed using FreeCAD 1.0.
-The designs themselves are available under the CERN-OHL-S v2 license.
+All designs are available under the CERN-OHL-S v2 license.

 The current version of the Echo player is called the Echo R1.
 In the future, there could be new player models if there are